 This pink elixir feels strangely warm to the touch.
 It tastes of cherry and rose water.

 When you drink this potion, you may roll your burnout die with advantage for one hour.

 Magical Burnout is a flexible game mechanic that can be adjusted to suit a variety of settings.
-If you want to customize the experience, consider these variant dials.
+But if you want to customize the experience to better suit your own adventure and/or campaign setting, consider the following variant dials.

 Reduce your maximum burnout die size one step (from d12 to d10, by default).
 Cantrips are now classed as safe magic—you only roll your burnout die when you cast a spell of 1st-level or higher.

-You may want to use Magical Burnout for just a short time in your campaign—to add theming to a particular region or adventuring site, for example.
+You may want to use Magical Burnout for just a short time in your campaign—to add theming to one particular region or adventuring site, for example.
 This can be accomplished with wild zones.

 Burnout is only active in certain areas—called wild zones.
 Outside of these zones, magic functions as per normal and burnout is not a threat to magic casters.

 A wild zone can be anything—a room, a dungeon, a kingdom, etc—so add them to your game as best suits your setting.
 Use them to add memorable features to your dungeons and adventure hubs.

 Krazak and Clanda approach the Void Sanctum, an ancient dungeon protected with anti-magic seals and sigils.
 The Void Sanctum is a wild zone—within its walls, characters are at risk of magical burnout.